What is specialty coffee?

 That's why we pride ourselves as a specialty coffee brand, from our blends to our single-origin offerings.

 Consumers are now looking for better coffee quality, better processes and more sustainable practices – it's no surprise that more and more people are swapping their supermarket coffee for specialty products.

-But what sets specialty coffee apart from the rest?
+What sets specialty coffee apart from the rest?

 Technically speaking, coffee can only be specialty if it grades above a certain score.
-This grading process is called "cupping", where coffees are scored for factors such as cleanness, sweetness, acidity, mouthfeel and aftertaste.
+This grading process is called "cupping", where coffees are scored for things such as cleanness, sweetness, acidity, mouthfeel and aftertaste.
 According to the Specialty Coffee Association (SCA), specialty coffee is Arabica coffee with a cup score of 80+ points.

-Arguably though, the score a coffee gets is just the beginning of what makes it "specialty", the other important part being customer service.
+The score a coffee gets is just the beginning of what makes it "specialty", the other important part being customer service.